albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 User waypoint names will be adapted to format limitations when saving.
 That means that waypoint names can change when reloading a flight plan.

-* **PLN:** Maximum length for FSX or Prepar3D is 10 charaters and no special characters are allowed.
+* **PLN:** Maximum length for FSX or Prepar3D is 10 characters and no special characters are allowed.
 Unsupported characters will be removed and the length will be truncated.
 * **FMS:** No spaces allowed.
 These will be replaced with underscores (`_`).
 * **FLP:** All user waypoint names will be replaced by coordinates.